kitchej/TCPLib/Documentation/docs.md

 ### `TCPClient(self, timeout: int | float | None = None, is_component=False)`

 A TCP client that can connect to or host a TCP/IP connection.

+The `is_component` argument indicates that TCPClient is a member of another class, specifically a ClientProcessor.
+This will supress log messages in _handle_error(), receive_bytes(), send_bytes(), and disconnect(), since ClientProcessor already has its own logging for these functions.

 ### TCPClient Properties